J. J. Keller® Training on Demand

 This article was written by Ann Potratz of J. J. Keller & Associates, Inc.

-Active Shooter/Active Threat Training
+Active Shoot Training

 J. J. Keller's Active Shooter/Active Threat training helps employees learn how to recognize an active threat and respond appropriately during and after a situation.